projectara/greybus-spec/source/intf_info.rst

 Interface descriptor describes an access point for a Module to the
 |unipro| network.
 Each interface represents a single physical port
 through which |unipro| packets are transferred.
 Every Module shall have at least one interface.
-Each interface has a unique ID within the Endo.
+Each interface has a unique ID within the :ref:`Frame <glossary-frame>`.

 This descriptor describes Interface-specific values as set by the vendor who created the Interface.
 Every Manifest shall have exactly one Interface